Professor Mona Siddiqui (OBE FRSE FRSA DCivil Laws(Hon) Dlitt (Hon),Hon FRIAS, FAAAS)

-Professor of Islamic and Interreligious Studies, Assistant Principal Religion and Society, Dean International, Middle East
+Professor of Islamic and Interreligious Studies, Assistant Principal Religion and Society, University of Edinburgh and Jane and Aatos Erkko Chair, Helsinki Collegium.

 Background

-Mona Siddiqui joined the University of Edinburgh’s Divinity school in December 2011 as the first Muslim to hold a Chair in Islamic and Interreligious Studies.
-She also holds the posts of Assistant Principal for Religion and Society and Dean international for the Middle-East at the University of Edinburgh.
-Prior to this, she worked at Glasgow University directing the Centre for the Study of Islam.
+Professor Mona Siddiqui is an internationally recognised academic and broadcaster at the University of Edinburgh.
+She is Professor Islamic and Interreligious Studies as well as Assistant Principal for Religion and Society.
 Her research areas are primarily in the field of Islamic jurisprudence (fiqh) and ethics and Christian-Muslim relations.
-Amongst her most recent publications are, 50 Ideas in Islam (Quercus, 2016), Muslim Christian Encounters 4 volumes, (Routledge, 2016) Hospitality in Islam: Welcoming in God’s Name (Yale UP, 2015), My Way: A Muslim Woman's Journey (IB Tauris, 2014), Christians, Muslims and Jesus (Yale University Press, 2013) and The Good Muslim: Reflections on Classical Islamic Law and Theology (Cambridge University Press, 2012).
-Her current monograph based on her Gifford lectures on the theme of human struggle is currently in press with Cambridge University Press.
-She has held research grants from the John Templeton Foundation on comparative philosophy, the Henry Luce Foundation on Christian- Muslim studies and the Issachar Fund on the theme of gratitude in Christian and Islamic thought.
-She has held visiting professorships at several Dutch and American universities including a Humanitas Professorship at Cambridge University in 2014.
+Amongst her most recent publications are, A Theology of Gratitude, CUP, 2022, Human Struggle: Christian and Muslim Perspectives, based on her 2016 Gifford lectures (CUP, 2021), 50 Ideas in Islam (Quercus, 2016), Muslim Christian Encounters 4 volumes, (Routledge, 2016) Hospitality in Islam: Welcoming in God’s Name (Yale UP, 2015), My Way: A Muslim Woman's Journey (IB Tauris, 2014), Christians, Muslims and Jesus (Yale University Press, 2013) and The Good Muslim: Reflections on Classical Islamic Law and Theology (Cambridge University Press, 2012).
+She is currently working on her next monograph, Faith and Fidelity in Islamic Thought which will be published by Edinburgh University Press in 2023.
+She has held research grants from The John Templeton Foundation and the Henry Luce Foundation on Christian- Muslim studies.
+Her most recent grants are from the Issachar Fund on the theme of Gratitude in Christian and Islamic thought.
+She is currently a PI for a new grant with the Issachar Fund on the theme of Loyalty in Christian and Islamic thought.
+She has held visiting professorships at several Dutch and American universities.
+In 2014 she served as a Humanitas Professor at the University of Cambridge and since October 2021, she holds a Distinguished Visiting Professorship at Hartford International University, Connecticut and a Visiting Professorhip at Union Theological Seminary, New York.
+During September 2022- August 2023, she held the prestigious Jane and Aatos Erkko Visiting Professor in Studies on Contemporary Society at the Helsinki Collegium of Advanced Studies.

 Qualifications